illinoistech-itm/jhajek/tooling-assignments/tooling-assignment-packer/tooling-assignment-packer.md

 ### Acquiring the Packer Sample Templates to build VirtualBox VMs for Vagrant

 To get a hold of the Packer Build Template samples, you will need to clone an additional repo to your host systems (MacOS, Windows, or Linux).
-Issue the command: `git clone https://github.com/illinoistech-itm/jhajek`.
-There will be many directories with sample code from other classes, but all you are interested in is the `itmt-430` directory and the conent in the `example-code` folder.
+Issue the command: `git clone https://github.com/illinoistech-itm/jhajek` on your local system (but not inside your repository).
+There will be many directories with sample code from other classes, but all you are interested in is the ~~`itmt-430` directory and the conent in the `example-code` folder~~ `tooling-assignemnts` > `tooling-assignment-packer` folder.

 **Note:** do not clone the `jhajek` repo directly into your own repo.
 Repos and not meant to be mixed together and can cause unexpected behavior.